awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    If the external instance is MariaDB 10\.0\.2 or greater, you should already have the GTID from which to start replication from step 2 of the procedure at [To Create a Backup Copy of Your Existing Database](#MySQL.Procedural.Importing.Database.Backup.Procedure)\.

 1. Make the Amazon RDS DB instance the replica\.
 If the external instance is not MariaDB 10\.0\.2 or greater, connect to the Amazon RDS DB instance as the master user and identify the source database as the replication master by using the [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) command\.
 Use the master log file name and master log position that you determined in the previous step if you have a SQL format backup file\.
 Alternatively, use the name and position that you determined when creating the backup files if you used delimited\-text format\.
-The following is an example:
+The following is an example\.

    ```
    CALL mysql.rds_set_external_master ('mymasterserver.mydomain.com', 3306,
        'repl_user', '<password>', 'mysql-bin-changelog.000031', 107, 0);
    ```

    If the external instance is MariaDB 10\.0\.2 or greater, connect to the Amazon RDS DB instance as the master user and identify the source database as the replication master by using the [mysql\.rds\_set\_external\_master\_gtid](mysql_rds_set_external_master_gtid.md) command\.
 Use the GTID that you determined in step 2 of the procedure at [To Create a Backup Copy of Your Existing Database](#MySQL.Procedural.Importing.Database.Backup.Procedure)\.
-The following is an example:
+The following is an example\.

    ```
    CALL mysql.rds_set_external_master_gtid ('<master_server_ip_address>', 3306, 'ReplicationUser', '<password>', '<GTID>', 0);